cversky-rh/RHSI-Demo/README.md

   3. Log in to the OpenShift Cluster

      NOTE: Depending on the System, the OC command line tool may need to be installed.

-  4. Enable the Skupper Gateway
+  4. Enable the Skupper Gateway and Create the Local Service

-	skupper gateway init –-type service
-  5. Create the Local Service

   System 1:

+	skupper gateway init --type service

 	skupper service create adsb1 8887
   System 2:

+  	skupper gateway init --type service

   	skupper service create adsb2 8890

-  6. Bind the Service to the Local Host
+  5. Bind the Service to the Local Host

   System 1: